free-syllabus/aml/Principles.md

 You are welcome to do competitive activities, just check https://www.kaggle.com and compete against other teams.

+#### The times are changing

+The field of ML/AI is rapidly changing but we believe that there are some cornerstone facts that you should know about.
+We will focus on those that are still used even if they look quite naive.
+But we want to present you also new ideas and tools so be prepared that our later sessions might be changed to reflect that.

+You are welcome to let us know about ML/AI news.

 #### Grading

 Because of your different background, the grading of this course is not about how "good" you are in ML/AI.
 There will be a lot of tasks